 In order to confirm the third hypothesis that technology transfer on the internationalization of the university and by confirming its sub-hypothesis with the mediation of entrepreneurial university, it can be said that entrepreneurial universities through cooperation with non-university organizations transfer of new technologies to improve internationalization performance and they play a key role (Ahmad et al., 2018).
 Scientific participation in technology transfer, company formation, and regional development reflects the development of the university's internationalization (Etzkowitz, 2014).
-Growth and profitability through the innovative network will encourage the university, which in turn it will help to create the necessary culture for the entrepreneurial university, which will facilitate the process of internationalization of the university through technology transfer, networking, innovation as well as entrepreneurship as a facilitator in the process of internationalization of the university through the growth and development of spin-off can be taken into account.
+Growth and profitability through the innovative network will encourage the university, which in turn it will help to create the necessary culture for the entrepreneurial university, which will facilitate the process of internationalization of the university through technology transfer, networking, innovation as well as entrepreneurship as a facilitator in the process of internationalization of the university through technology transfer, networking, innovation as well as entrepreneurship as a facilitator in the process of internationalization of the university through technology transfer, networking, innovation as well as

 In order to confirm the fourth hypothesis that entrepreneurial skills on the internationalization of the university and by confirming its sub-hypothesis with the mediating role of entrepreneurial university it can be stated that one of the effective factors on the internationalization mediated by the entrepreneurial university in spin-off is manpower.
 Not only does manpower affect the ability of individuals to discover, evaluate and take advantage of entrepreneurial opportunities, but also affects the entrepreneurial intentions and behavior of individuals.
 In support of the present hypothesis, Hindle et al. (2009) stated that the process of internationalization of the university is a process formed by manpower (Hindle et al., 2009).
 Researchers also contended that human resources increase the ability of individuals to discover and take advantage of opportunities in the university and help individuals to acquire new knowledge and skills (Acemoglu, 2012).
 Therefore, the use of experts and specialists can create competitive advantage among universities.
-Moreover, experts have shown that entrepreneurship is a competency that can be acquired or learned (Kuratko, 2005).
+Moreover, experts have shown that a entrepreneurship is a competency that can be acquired or learned (Kuratko, 2005).
 In this regard, entrepreneurial skills and support for the creation of a work environment based on knowledge technology has increased the success rate of internationalization of the university to a surprising level.
 In fact, entrepreneurs are the heroes of economic and trade development of countries.
 It is suggested that given the importance of innovation and entrepreneurship to survive in a changing, complex and fully developed environment, and, accordingly, companies should develop strategies and processes for entrepreneurship and innovation to be able to t take advantages of these strategies and the spirit of entrepreneurship and innovation in their organization and employees.
 Thus, they have to strengthen these components so as to be able to survive and succeed in international competition.
 Also, for the further research, it can be stated that there may be other influential components for the internationalization of the university through spinoff, all of which have not been studied in this research, and could be a path for other researchers.
 Additionally, the role of managers as university leaders in the internationalization of the university through spin-off should be examined.